Or: Show me the pointer

 English version: 07/01/2015, German version: 12/12/2014

 Current smart phones are equipped with high-definition displays, powerful processors and enduring batteries.
 They have great cameras, sensors and other great features.
-Much of what you not too long ago would have needed a full-blown PC, can now easily be done at the mobile device.
+Much of what you not too long ago would have needed a full-blown PC for, can now be done easily with the mobile device.
 Thousands of websites have become "mobile friendly" or are available as stand-alone apps.

 To provide a mouse cursor would not be so easy for common hardware and software equipment.
 How should the device recognize that (and where exactly) a finger hovers above the screen.
-And even if it could, it still would not have been sure that the finger then hits, what its owner intended to hit.
+And even if it could, it still would not be sure that the finger then hits what its owner intended to hit.

 As stated above, we have now abundant "Horsepower" under the hood.
 Therefore high time to improve the control concept, to expand the range of applications and end the unspeakable fumbling on "non-mobile" sites.
 By the way we are developing some new operational scenarios.
 With a high value and fun factor.